dic-case-studies/casa6/readme.md

 ## Maturity

 This is alpha software in every sense of the word.
-Currently it builds on [RedHat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) and OSX (RHEL6, RHEL7 and OSX 10.12) using the [CASA](http://casa.nrao.edu) development environment.
+Currently it builds on [RedHat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) and OSX (RHEL6, RHEL7 and OSX 10.12) using the standard [CASA](http://casa.nrao.edu) development environment.

 ## Building CASAtools